IBSC Action Research Leadership

 Kori Brown is a world cultures teacher and Form II advisor at The Haverford School (United States).
 As a global educator, she also helps supervise a variety of extracurricular activities and interdisciplinary initiatives that allow Haverford boys to explore the diverse people and places that shape our world—from the MS Model United Nations team to the MS Newspaper to a series of nontraditional learning opportunities called the Fords Focus Days.

-She feels honored to join the inspiring group of mentors who make up the IBSC Action Research team, for Brown believes that action research is what education should be: a space in which educators are encouraged to innovate, where educators are trusted to find what works best for their students, and where educators are able to learn with—and from—their boys.
+Brown feels honored to join the inspiring group of mentors who make up the IBSC Action Research team, for she believes that action research is what education should be: a space in which educators are encouraged to innovate, where educators are trusted to find what works best for their students, and where educators are able to learn with—and from—their boys.

 Polly Higgins